NVIDIA/cudnn-frontend/README.FE.1.0.md

 6. [Miscellaneous](#Miscellaneous)

 ## Introduction
 FE v1.0 API is aimed to extend functionality and usage exposed by the [cuDNN C backend API](https://docs.nvidia.com/deeplearning/cudnn/api/index.html#cudnn-backend-api).
-Both C++ and python APIs are provided with both having functional parity.
+Both C++ and python APIs are provided, and both have functional parity.
-For a general introduction to FE, please first refer README.md
+For a general introduction to FE, please start with README.md.

 ## Workflow
 The steps involved in building and running a cudnn graph are as follows: